 C4.20.1 Members should inform their patients that 3D TV spectacles may not be suitable for everyone and that they should only be used for the purpose for which they were specifically designed and should not, under any circumstances, be used for ‘general wear’ or other activities.
 It would be sensible to advise any member of the public who is seeking to benefit from 3D technology, that, prior to purchase, they should have an eye examination to discover if they will be able to enjoy the benefits it offers.

 C 4.21.1 The knowledge of a patient’s visual acuity and how this may impinge on their driving ability is a confidential matter, and may not be disclosed to a third party.
 If a patient is suspected of being below the legal standard for driving, s/he has a legal responsibility to inform the DVLA.
 Any advice which you give to the patient should be noted on the record.
 In the first instance talk to the patient, advise them they are unfit to drive and try to persuade them to stop.
 Remind the patient that s/he is legally responsible for informing the DVLA or DVA if they do not meet the vision standard for driving.
 However, if the patient has told you that they will not stop driving, you may conclude the public interest outweighs the duty of confidentiality.
-In this case, refer back to the prescribing optometrist.
-You may wish to seek the advice of your professional body.
+You may wish to seek the advice of your professional body or the prescriber.